How to Get a Funded Trading Account with The Funded Trader

 • Overtrading to reach the profit target too quickly: Trying to hit profit targets prematurely often leads to reckless trade sizing and poor decision-making, increasing the likelihood of hitting drawdown limits.

-• Lack of control over emotions and position sizing: Trading without emotional discipline or proper risk sizing results in inconsistent performance and costly mistakes during volatile market conditions.
+• Lack of control over emotions and position sizing: Trading without emotional discipline or proper risk sizing leads to inconsistent performance.
+This is reflected in your account analytics and often results in costly mistakes during volatile market conditions.
+For new traders, learning the best trading strategies for beginners can help build confidence and reduce early-stage mistakes.

 • Misunderstanding soft breach vs. hard breach: Some traders confuse TFT’s soft breach system, which pauses the account temporarily, with hard breach, which results in failure.
 Misinterpretation can cause unnecessary frustration or risky behavior.